Azure/azurehpc/apps/prolb/readme.md

 ## Install and run PROLB

+> Note : This version has been tested on HC44rs and HB60rs.
+When running on other SKUs, please update the `prolb.sh` script to adapt the memory per core to be used.

 ## Prerequisites

 Cluster is built with the desired configuration for networking, storage, compute etc. You can see the tutorial or examples folder in this repo for how to set this up.